 Another problem is that by calling it cheating, it distracts you from examining the situation objectively, figuring out why you overdid it, and developing a plan for next time you're in a similar situation.
 Failure is an opportunity to learn and grow, but that's hard to see when you're overwhelmed by guilt.

 I beg of you, stop saying you cheated on your diet!
 If you ate something “unhealthy” that you truly loved, own it.
 Do you really expect to go the rest of your life in a monogamous relationship with salads and green smoothies?
 Of course not!
 Instead of saying "I cheated and ate a slice of cake" say "I ate a slice of cake and dammit it was good!"

 If you ate something unhealthy that also wasn't satisfying (ummm, the crappy pizza I lived off for a couple days when I got real behind on meal prep), there are other phrases that don't carry the same emotional load as cheating:

 I had a rough day

 Cheating stems from an all-or-nothing approach to eating.
 It's a hard mindset to break.
-If you need help breaking up with dieting and getting started with a healthy lifestyle that will help you achieve your happy weight, feel free to contact me for individual nutrition coaching.
+If you need help breaking up with dieting and getting started with a healthy lifestyle, feel free to contact me for individual nutrition coaching.